jessemillar/lorina/documentation.md

 Use full quotations ("...") for object names and single quotes ('...') for all other values.

 !!!
 Why are quotations needed sporadically?
+// Because they're needed when creating a variable but not when referencing one.

 ***